Jets would love an Aaron Rodgers-Garrett Wilson connection

 “Garrett is a very unique receiver,” offensive coordinator Nathaniel Hackett said.
 “He is learning the system and learning how Aaron sees things as much as how he sees things, and Aaron gets to know how he sees things.
 And so it’s going to be something that’s going to be continuous.”

-The 6-foot, 183-pound Wilson has drawn comparisons to Raiders receiver Devante Adams, who played eight season with Rodgers in Green Bay.
+The 6-foot, 183-pound Wilson has drawn comparisons to Raiders receiver Davante Adams, who played eight season with Rodgers in Green Bay.
 Wilson studies the video.

 “We go back and watch the 2019, 2020, 2018 Green Bay Packers,” Wilson said.
 “I mean, [Adams] was unguardable at that point.
 Aaron didn’t miss.
 The offense rolled . . .
 They were impressive.
 That’s every day, watching Devante because it’s all our offense.
 It’s exactly what we’re running now.